When most people talk about the arthritis in their knees, they are referring to a type of arthritis called osteoarthritis.

 A special brace called an "unloading brace" may help take some of the pressure off the inside of your knee when you are standing.

-An unloading brace does not treat your arthritis, but it may help relieve symptoms such as knee pain or buckling when you are moving around.
-People who wish to delay having knee-replacement surgery may want to try an unloading brace.
+An unloading brace does not cure your arthritis.
+But it may help relieve symptoms such as knee pain or buckling when you move around.
+People who want to delay having knee replacement surgery may want to try using unloading braces.

 There are 2 types of unloading braces:

-It is not known for sure how well unloading braces work.
+It is not clear how well unloading braces work.
 Some people say they have fewer symptoms when they use them.
-But medical studies who have tested these braces have not proved whether they do or do not help people with knee arthritis.
+Some medical studies have tested these braces.
+But this research has not proven whether or not unloading braces provide help for people with knee arthritis.